Do you remember as a kid having an experience similar to the following?

 - When alone, you secretly fantasize about confronting the situation head-on, which feels empowering, however once you get anywhere close to a confrontation, you panic and recoil.

 - You have begun to see yourself as weak for not confronting the situation for so long.
 You wonder if every person that looks at you somehow sees this weakness.
 You have convinced yourself that you are not worthy of the fulfillment of that desire because of this weakness.

 All of this brings to mind the Four of Pentacles in the Tarot.

-In these four versions of the Four of Pentacles, we see a depiction of a wall.
+In these four versions shown here, we see a depiction of a wall.
 Barbara Walker describes her version as Avarice—extreme greed.
-In the other three versions, you do see a man clutching and coveting his money.
+In the other three versions, you will see a man clutching and coveting his money.

 In my mind, the Four of Pentacles is about building walls of protection.
 People with money spend lots of money to protect their money.
 They buy locks, gates, fences, security systems, and walls.
 If they have enough money, they hire men to stand guard twenty-four-seven.

 Greed, in a sense, grows out of the idea of protection.
 “If I had more money, then I could better protect the money I have.”

 But walls of protection are also walls of imprisonment.
 When you keep things out, you keep things in; it’s simply physics.

 It matters not what creates a wall of fear, if you have one in your life, you know it.
 You feel the panic when you approach it (in your mind).
 You perceive this wall as between where you are and where you want to be.
 And more than likely, you feel powerless or ignorant: you either don’t know what to do to get passed the wall, or don’t feel you have the resources to do it.

 When a problem becomes a wall of fear, seeking a solution feels pointless.
 As soon as we approach the subject, we run right into the wall.
 This only enforces all of the negative emotions we feel.